 The AABA Community Services Committee and Asian Pacific Islander Legal Outreach (APILO) operate a pro bono legal clinic that is staffed by volunteer attorneys and law students.
 The clinic helps ensure that low-income Bay Area residents, including many mono-lingual immigrants, will receive free legal information and advice from AABA volunteers.
 The APILO/AABA Clinic assists individuals in a number of areas, including immigration and family law issues.

-Thank you to all the volunteers who have spent time and energy at the San Francisco and Oakland clinics.
+Thank you to all the volunteers who have spent time and energy at our virtual clinics.
 Their commitment reinforces the importance and value of community service!

 Chinese Newcomers Service Center (CNSC) is a non-profit organization that provides multilingual services information and referral services to assist new immigrants with housing, food, immigration, citizenship, job referrals, computer training, consumer disputes, translation, and tax services.

 CNSC’s free tax assistance services under LITC (Low-Income Taxpayer Clinic) seeks volunteer tax attorneys who can provide pro bono advice/representation/education to low-income clients with their tax issues.

 The Bankruptcy Pro Bono Project is seeking bankruptcy attorneys willing to volunteer their services to help low-income individuals involved in adversary proceedings.
 The BPBP is a cooperative effort of the United States Bankruptcy Court of the Northern District of California and numerous Bay Area bar associations and non-profit groups.